exasol/tutorials/tls/doc/tls_with_exasol.md

 1. If you run an Exasol cluster, all data nodes must know the custom root CA — the certificate must be installed on all nodes
 2. [User Defined Functions (UDFs) can’t access the standard truststore](tls_in_udfs.md) as they run in an environment that only gives them very restricted file system access
-3. The truststores the UDF container sees by default are installed with the [Script Language Containers (SLCs)](https://github.com/exasol/script-languages-release) that means that getting in different certificates means either building custom language containers or completely overriding the truststore
+3. The truststores visible to the UDF container by default are those installed with the [Script Language Containers (SLCs)](https://github.com/exasol/script-languages-release) which means that adding different certificates requires either building custom language containers or completely overriding the truststore

 A Script Language Container is the environment UDFs run in.
 They serve as security sandbox just as much as they provide a runtime.